Sipping a cup of authentic kopi luwak in Bali

 Our taxi driver stopped at a Kofi Luwak farm and plantation called Alas Harum Agro Tourism near Ubud.
 The entrance was free and we had a free guided tour of the plantation where we saw some civet cats and learned about the process of production of Indonesian coffee Luwak.
 The civet cats were in cages but they seemed to be looked after well.
 The Alas Harum is a huge Bali plantation with many fruits, spices, herbs, plants grown and used for coffee and tea flavoring.

 At Alas Harum, we were offered several kinds of tea and coffee for tasting, except coffee Luwak Bali.
-If you want to try Bali coffee Luwak, you need to pay it.
+If you want to try Bali coffee Luwak, you need to pay for it.
 Well, you know, Bali poop coffee is the most expensive cup of coffee after all.

 Kopi Luwak price in Bali and Kopi Luwak coffee price per cup

 A cup of kopi luwak coffee costs 50,000 IDR (∼4 USD) at Alas Harum.
 We were in Bali in Indonesia and we were drinking Indonesian cat poop coffee.
-Therefore, that wasn’t pricy at all considering how much we would have paid a cup of Kopi Luwak outside of Indonesia.
+Therefore, that wasn’t pricy at all considering how much we would have paid for a cup of Kopi Luwak outside of Indonesia.

 Luwak coffee Bali price